-For companies and educational institutions, a D-U-N-S number is required to sign up for an Apple Developer account.
-A D-U-N-S number is a unique nine-digit number that identifies your organisation as a legal entity.
+Companies and educational institutions need a D-U-N-S number to be able to sign up for an Apple Developer account.
+A D-U-N-S number is a unique, nine-digit number that identifies your organisation as a legal entity.
 If your organisation doesn’t already have a D-U-N-S number, you can request one here.

-You will need to enter some (legal) information about your business, such as address, contact information, CEO details, number of employees, etc. It’s important to note here that the legal company name you fill out for the D-U-N-S number will also be the name Apple uses for your Developer Account, and the name that will appear when you place apps in the App Store.
-If your company’s legal name and brand name aren’t the same, the only way to change this is by contacting Apple Support once your Developer Account has been created and approved.
+You will need to enter some (legal) information about your business, such as address, contact information, CEO details, number of employees, etc. It’s important to note here that the legal company name you fill out for the D-U-N-S number will be the name Apple uses for your Developer account, as well as the name that appears when you place apps in the App Store.
+If your company’s legal name and brand name are not the same, the only way to change this is by contacting Apple Support once your Developer account has been created and approved.
 Normally, they will update the account name for you, free of charge.

 It can take up to 14 business days before the D-U-N-S information is passed on to Apple, so don’t postpone this step.

 Once you have received your D-U-N-S number, you can start your actual enrollment in the Apple Developer Program.
-Browse to https://developer.apple.com/programs/enroll/, scroll down and click ‘Start Your Enrollment’.
+Go to developer.apple.com/programs/enroll/, scroll down and click ‘Start Your Enrollment’.

-Next, you are required to enter some information about your organisation, such as the legal name and the D-U-N-S number (which have to match).
+Next, you are required to enter some information about your organisation, such as the legal name and the D-U-N-S number (which have to match the Dun & Bradstreet database).

-If all information was validated by Apple, you will see a message that the enrollment is being processed.
+If all the information is validated by Apple, you will see a message that the enrollment is being processed.

 That’s all you can do!
 Now you just have to wait for Apple to review the request and approve or reject it.

-Should your request be rejected, you will receive an email explaining the reasoning behind the decision – however, you’ll not always get an explanation of what steps are required to be approved.
-While you could reply directly to the rejection email, you’ll have faster results by simply calling the phone number that’s included in the email.
-Mention your case number and ask for a detailed explanation the steps you need to take to rectify the situation.
+If your request is rejected, you will receive an email explaining the reasoning behind the decision – however, you’ll not always get an explanation of what steps are required to be approved.
+While you could reply directly to the rejection email, you’ll get faster results by simply calling the phone number that’s included in the email.
+Mention your case number and ask for a detailed explanation of the steps you need to take to rectify the situation.

-If your request has been approved, you will receive a phone call from an Apple employee on the number you entered before.
+If your request has been approved, you will receive a phone call from an Apple employee on the number you provided.
 This person will want to talk to the founder/CEO of the company to confirm the information you entered during the enrollment process.
-After this phone call you will immediately receive an email with a link allowing you to continue the enrollment process.
+After this phone call, you will immediately receive an email with a link allowing you to continue the enrollment process.

-This time you will be asked to read and agree with the Apple Developer Program License Agreement.
-Once you have, click ‘Continue’ to proceed.
+This time, you will be asked to read and agree with the Apple Developer Program License Agreement.
+Once you have done this, click ‘Continue’ to proceed.

 On the next page, you’ll see an overview of the membership purchase and are given the option to automatically renew the membership each year.
 Choose whatever option you prefer and continue.